Megan Daley Launches Buzzworthy New Book

 What inspired you to write a book specifically about Australian native bees?

-Are there specific aspects of native bee behavior or characteristics that you found particularly fascinating to share with readers?
+Are there specific aspects of native bee behaviour or characteristics that you found particularly fascinating to share with readers?

 Great question!
 I absolutely love that the bees can regulate the temperature of their hive.
 On a really hot day, you may notice native bees around the entrance of the hive, beating their wings.
 They are actually fanning cool air inside the hive — so clever!